The Washington State DUI Process

 Fundamentally, receiving DUI charges means the state is accusing you of operating a vehicle while impaired by either alcohol or drugs, or both at the same time.
 In certain circumstances, this can include prescription medication and even over-the-counter drugs too.

-Driving under the influence (DUI) is a serious charge and carries with it the threat of multiple penalties, including having your driver’s license suspended, being heavily fined, and having restrictions placed on where you can go if you’re granted permission to drive while under suspension.
+Driving under the influence (DUI) in Washington State is a serious charge and carries with it the threat of multiple penalties, including having your driver’s license suspended, being heavily fined, and having restrictions placed on where you can go if you’re granted permission to drive while under suspension.

 Administrative Process Following a DUI Arrest

 The administrative side of a DUI arrest is entirely about your privilege to drive.
-If you are arrested for a DUI, your driver’s license may be suspended by the Department of Licensing for 90 days or more (years if you have prior offenses).
+If you are arrested for DUI, your driver’s license may be suspended by the Department of Licensing for 90 days or more (if you have prior offenses).

 If you contest the suspension and keep your driver’s license, you still may have it revoked as a consequence of a DUI conviction.